Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications: Results

 \section{Results}

-In this section, we first perform a few benchmarks on the exact 1D local algorithm, including (1) the computational cost in Sec.~\ref{sec:cost} and (2) comparison with numerically optimized approximated stabilizer ground states in Sec.~\ref{sec:comparison}.
-Furthermore, we demonstrate a few potential applications for stabilizer ground states and the corresponding algorithms on (1) generation of initial states for VQE problems for better performance in Sec.~\ref{sec:vqe} and (2) simple qualitative analysis of phase transitions in Sec.~\ref{sec:phase}.
-Finally, in Sec.~\ref{sec:extended}, we further develop an advanced ground state ansatz called extended stabilizer ground state to understand topological phase transitions in a 2D generalized toric code model \cite{kitaev2003fault}.
+In this section, we first perform a few benchmarks on the exact 1D local algorithm, including the computational cost in Sec.~\ref{sec:cost} and the comparison with numerically optimized approximated stabilizer ground states in Sec.~\ref{sec:comparison}.
+Furthermore, we demonstrate a few potential applications for stabilizer ground states and the corresponding algorithms on (1) simple qualitative analysis of phase transitions in Sec.~\ref{sec:phase}, (2) serving as the cornerstone of developing advanced ground state ansatzes in Sec.~\ref{sec:extended}, and (3) generation of initial states for VQE problems for better performance in Sec.~\ref{sec:vqe}.

 All algorithms introduced in this work are implemented in both Python and C++ in \url{https://github.com/SUSYUSTC/stabilizer_gs}.
 The Python code is presented for concept illustration and readability, and the C++ code is used for optimal performance with a simple parallelization.